-In this article I will be talking about NetBeans Version Control Feature with Mercurial Support.
+In this article, I will be talking about NetBeans Version Control Feature with Mercurial Support.

 What is Version Control?

-Here at IDRSolutions we are all using NetBeans on our machines, and we have chosen to use Mercurial for our version control.
-Mercurial is a project management tool which allows us to keep various versions of the project which is being worked on.
+Here at IDRSolutions, we are all using NetBeans on our machines, and we have chosen to use Mercurial for our version control.
+Mercurial is a project management tool that allows us to keep various versions of the project which is being worked on.
 Because we are all working on the same project (The JavaFX PDF Viewer), it is important that we use version control.
 Version control allows each member of the team to work on the same project at once (it would be a little bit silly if only one person could work on a project at a time… wouldn’t it?).
 When any one of us have made any changes to the project we commit our version of the project to the repository (the place where all of our code is kept) which then makes it available to be pulled to each of our personal machines so we all have the same version and the same code.

 You don’t need to been in a team to use Mercurial: